scheinker/MessageClean/README.md

 ## Safety Features

-- **No immediate deletion** - Files are moved to a review folder, never permanently deleted
+- **No immediate deletion** - Files are moved to review folders, never permanently deleted by the script
-- **Full backup** - All files are copied to a backup folder before any action
+- **No disk space duplication** - Files are moved (not copied), requiring zero additional disk space
+- **Review folders are your backup** - Files remain in review folders until you manually delete them
 - **Human review** - You manually approve every single video
 - **Import verification** - Checks that Photos import succeeded before moving files
 - **Detailed logging** - Complete audit trail of all actions
 - **Resume capability** - Can pause and continue later
 - **Conservative matching** - Only processes videos you explicitly approve
+- **Easy undo** - Just move files back from review folders if needed

 ## Requirements